 The third factor affecting how long it will take you to learn French is your learning intensity and environment:

 If you want to learn to speak French, you should try to study every day.
 Inconsistency is a villain you'll have to vanquish to get fluent.

-Some people think learning languages is hard, and this is certainly true if you study for only one hour once a week.
+Some people think learning languages is hard.
+And this is certainly true if you study for only one hour once a week.

-By the time a week has passed, you’ll probably have forgotten most of what you learned the previous week and find yourself back at square one!
+By the time a week has passed, you’ll probably have forgotten most of what you learned the previous week.
+And find yourself back at square one!

 On the other hand, if you study for 15-20 minutes every day, French will become much easier.

-Language learning is all about practice, and the more you use your French, the easier it will become to learn and remember everything.
+Language learning is all about practice.
+And the more you use your French, the easier it will become to learn and remember everything.